 Here's the reason why...

-* For further information about how dihydrotestosterone increases cell division read this article: How Finasteride Treats the Secondary Effects of DHT.
+* For further information about how dihydrotestosterone increases cell division, read:

 DKK-1 levels then increase and causes cell death (i.e., the same response the body gives to prevent tumour development).

-So, essentially, the increased expression (upregulation) of the hDkk-1 gene is a response by the body to excessive DHT levels.
-Very high concentrations of DHT can cause DNA damage and the body will automatically react to this by causing ORS cell apoptosis via DKK-1 upregulation.
+Essentially, the increased expression (upregulation) of the hDkk-1 gene is a response by the body to excessive DHT levels.
+Very high concentrations of DHT can cause DNA damage and the body will automatically react to this by causing ORS cell death via DKK-1 upregulation.

 The discussion section of the first study ends with: